What If …?

 You will need to enter it, however, in any event on the Front Page in the Child

-Alimony Calculator will take it into account in
+Support Factors box so that the Alimony Calculator will take it into account in

 calculating the Guidelines child support.